23 Tips on Becoming a Father for the First Time

 15. You won’t drop the baby

-Don’t stress, learn how to hold the baby properly, and remember, you’ll be fine!
+Don’t stress!
+Everyone is worried about this but learn how to hold the baby properly, and remember, you’ll be fine!

 16. You’ll be worried about safety

 You may worry about your child eating something bad for them or taking a tumble and getting hurt.
-If you’re looking for safety tips, Owlet has some great advice for new parents that can help to keep your little one stay safe.
+Check out these safety tips to help new parents keep little ones stay safe.

 17. It helps to get the baby used to a bottle

-Trust us, this will help a ton when you and your wife or partner need to trade off feeding the baby in the middle of the night.
-Your wife will feel more rested, and that will make the whole family happier.
+Trust us, this will help a ton when you and your partner need to trade off feeding the baby in the middle of the night.
+Your parent will feel more rested, and that will make the whole family happier.

 18. Feeding your baby can be a challenge

 Some babies eat like champs while others struggle with food.
 If your baby is unhappy with his or her food, there could be an underlying issue like acid reflux or an upset tummy.
-Finding out what is making your baby grumpy will save you and baby from being unhappy.
+Finding out what is making your baby grumpy will help everyone enjoy their meal.

 19. Learning how to co-parent will be important

-Babies like consistency and you and your spouse or partner will want to work together to establish routines and other parenting decisions on a constant basis.
+Babies like consistency and you and your partner will need to work together to establish routines and other parenting decisions on a constant basis.
 Most likely, the two of you were raised differently and will need to reach a consensus on how to raise your child together.

 20. Don’t worry, you can help your spouse through labor